tefra/xsdata-pydantic/docs/index.rst

     xsdata SOURCE --unnest-classes --output pydantic

+There is still some issues with forward references but most of the xsdata-samples tests are passing.

 The plugin is using xsdata's data bindings to parse json/xml, only xsdata's :ref:`types <xsdata:Data Types>` are supported!